ericveganoguera/ProjectGame/README.md

 Tasks to do for a better game

-- Prevent player from going outside
 - Web Demo version
 - Allow Player to shoot

 # Fix

-- Bug when enemies are spawn faster
 - Bug when collision detected, player and enemy don't exactly match